CHAMBER WORKS

 to point Zed with all the signs inbetween.
 A competent musician can follow the signs but it is the heart and soul of the great musician who

 decides what to do with those signs, i.e.slow down, look, listen, get out and enjoy the view.
-That's what Corey and Alan have done with
+When they first read through L.A.
+Tango Nuevo, , Corey likened the work to a

-Rock Tango Aria.
+Rock/ Tango/ Aria.
 The work combines a rock rhythmic ostinato with elements of lyricism.
 The rhythmic backdrop set by the guitar from

 above the guitar in a care-free, yet lyrical melody.
 The development section of the piece is reminiscent of tango through the single note